About Citizens Advice North East Suffolk

 An innovative thinker, Janet initiated the development of a housing damage deposit scheme with the Norfolk & Norwich Landlords Association which ultimately led to the enshrinement of the Damage Deposit Bonding Scheme in law.

 Janet is also a qualified teacher of adults and has taught Law at GCSE, AS Level and Access to Law.

 She has served on a number of Charity Trustee Boards over the years including Norwich & District Legal Services Committee, Norwich International Club and Waveney Community Forum.

 Shelley Culley – Deputy Manager

-Shelley has been at the bureau since 2002 initially volunteering as an Adviser, then progressing to a staff Benefit Caseworker and Superviser role and latterly in a deputy management position.
+Shelley has worked at Citizens Advice since 2002 initially volunteering as an Adviser, then progressing to a staff Benefit Caseworker and Superviser role and latterly in a deputy management position.
 On a daily basis she oversees both employed staff and volunteers, ensuring high standards of advice are delivered across the range of issues.

 A keen advocate of social justice, Shelley has a strong personal interest in the policy work undertaken by Citizens Advice contributing both to national and local campaigns to bring about positive change.

 Ros started her career in Human Resources in the National Health Service in London working in a number of hospitals ending up as District Personnel Officer.
 She then moved to Suffolk when her husband had to relocate with his job and took a career break when she had their four children.
 She resumed work when her youngest was five and started as a volunteer with Citizens Advice.
 She was then appointed joint Manager for the Beccles, Bungay and Halesworth offices in 2001.
 After five years in this role, the office merged with Lowestoft and since this time she has undertaken the role of Training Supervisor responsible for the training of all advisers within the charity.